 Probable Pitchers: Tarik Skubal (DET) vs. Zack Wheeler (PHI)

-- Elite Pitchers, Elite Results: This is the NRFI marquee matchup of the week.
+- Elite pitchers, elite results: This is the NRFI marquee matchup of the week.
 Both Skubal and Wheeler are leading Cy Young conversations in their leagues.
-Skubal is 10–2 with an AL-best sub-2.50 ERA, often cruising through first innings with a near-0.00 ERA in the opening frame (he didn’t allow a first-inning run in 9 of his last 10 starts).
-Wheeler (NL ERA ~2.60) has similarly strong first-inning numbers and thrives at home, feeding off the energy at Citizens Bank Park.
-When WagerLens shows you these two pitchers’ first-inning ERAs side by side, it practically screams NRFI.
+Skubal is 10–2 with an AL-best sub-2.50 ERA, and he didn't allow a first-inning run in 9 of his last 10 starts.
+Wheeler (~2.60 ERA) has similarly strong first-inning numbers and thrives at home, feeding off the energy at Citizens Bank Park.
+Put their first-inning ERAs side by side and this one is hard to pass up.

-- Lineup Factors: The Phillies have a formidable lineup, but note the matchup specifics: Skubal is a lefty, which helps neutralize Philly’s left-handed power (Bryce Harper, Kyle Schwarber) in the first inning.
-On the other side, Detroit’s offense is one of the weakest in MLB early in games.
-The Tigers score in the first inning at a very low rate (near the bottom of MLB), and Wheeler’s electric fastball/slider combo should dominate Detroit’s young hitters.
+- Lineup factors: The Phillies have a formidable lineup, but Skubal is a lefty, which helps neutralize Philly's left-handed power (Bryce Harper, Kyle Schwarber) in the first inning.
+On the other side, Detroit's offense is one of the weakest in MLB early in games.
+The Tigers score in the first inning at a very low rate (near the bottom of MLB), and Wheeler's electric fastball/slider combo should handle Detroit's young hitters.

-- Ballpark & Weather: Philadelphia in August can be hitter-friendly with the warm air, but on Sunday expect an evening game (this matchup was flexed to Sunday Night Baseball for the pitching duel hype).
-Cooler night temps and the pressure of primetime can actually aid pitchers – and these two won’t mind the spotlight.
+- Ballpark and weather: Philadelphia in August can be hitter-friendly with warm air, but expect a Sunday evening game (this matchup was flexed to Sunday Night Baseball for the pitching duel).
+Cooler night temps and the primetime spotlight can actually help pitchers, and these two won't mind it.